 - Proof of funds, such as a bank statement, will allow aggregate transfers of up to £150,000 every six months.

 As a part of our Remitly review, we will take you through an example transaction.
 If you would like some guidance in navigating your own account, you can follow along below.

 Step 1 – Sign up and login

 Visit remitly.com, sign up and login.
 Select the receiving country and enter the amount you want to send.
-Also, the select a delivery method and your desired timeframe – either standard or express.
+Also, the select how you want your funds to be received and your desired time frame – either standard or express.

 Step 2 – Enter recipient details

-Enter the personal information of your recipient, including their bank details if that is the delivery method chosen.
+Enter the personal information of your recipient, including their bank details if that is the method of receipt selected.

 Step 3 – Enter your details

 Enter your own personal details, including name, address and phone number.

 Step 4 – Select payment method